 “The Little Guy”: On Large Institutions of Power and Individual Service

 This topic spawned from some conversation with friends about career paths.
-As I mentioned earlier, I am a soldier and I’m damn proud to be one.
-Though the idea of a soldier in my mind is tied much for intimately to my idea of what makes a warrior rather than simply serving under the flag.
+As I mentioned earlier, I am a soldier, though the idea of a soldier in my mind is tied much for intimately to my idea of what makes a warrior rather than simply serving under the flag.
 Though I do not yet live up to my own ideals, I hope to one day embody what I feel are the components that make up a warrior.
 War alone does not make a warrior.
 I believe that love is the greatest defining characteristic of a warrior.
 Yes, the capacity to act courageously on the behalf others must be present.
 This does not always have to be in a violent capacity, but make no mistake, at times it must.
 The ability to endure struggle must also be present.
-The desire to do one’s duty must should be present too, but love must be the driving force behind all of this.
+The desire to do one’s duty must be present too, but love must be the driving force behind all of this.

-In my eyes, a warrior is made a tangible force through the things in which he or she derives love.
+In my eyes, a warrior is made up of a intangible force comprised of the things in which he or she derives love.
 Love of one’s family, love of one’s country, love of serving others, love of one’s god.
 Now, this is just my idea, but it seems that love of an ideal or something deemed worth preserving underpins the hearts of the warriors that I revere (so there’s some serious bias behind these words).
 So, how does this tie in to those large institutions of power?
 Well, lemme tell you!

 At the Behest of Others